Sokkeldirektoratet

 Requirements for analysis methods

-(1) Trace quantities of water in oil samples in the range of 0.02 to 5.00 mass or volume percent shall be determined using coulometric Karl Fisher titration.
-Other methods can be used if the method can be documented as equally accurate.
+(1) Trace quantities of water in oil samples in the range of 0.02 to 5.00 mass or volume percent shall be determined using coulometric Karl Fischer titration.
+Other analysis methods may be used if the method can be documented as equally accurate.
 Analyses shall be performed on representative test samples.

-(2) The density of oil samples shall be determined using a digital density analyser.
+(2) Densities of oil samples shall be determined using a digital density analyser.
 Analysis shall be performed on representative test samples.

-(3) The gas composition of gas samples shall be determined using gas chromatography.
+(3) Gas compositions of gas samples shall be determined through gas chromatography.

-(5) Reference materials shall be suited to verify the performance of the analysis instruments.
+(5) Reference materials shall be suitable to verify the performance of the analysis instruments.

 Section 22.